mostlydiyrf/p3st/README.md

 # P3ST SSB Transceiver
-This repository is for design files, Arduino firmware, and assembly instructions for use with the Xiao RP2040.
+This repository is for design files, Arduino firmware, and assembly instructions.